rstacruz/ion/README.md

 You can define rules on what will rank higher.

-This is different from score in such that it only boosts current results, and doesn't add any.
+This is different from `score` (above) in such that it only boosts current results, and doesn't add any.
 For instance, below, it will not show all "sale" items, but will make any sale items in the current result set rank higher.

     Book.ion.search {
       text :name, "The Taking of Sleeping Beauty"